paven/git-training/git2/excercises.md

 Read trough the exercise first.
 There is an option at the end.

 ### create branch
-Create a new branch from you exsisting one
+Create a new branch from your existing one

 ```bash
 git branch ex4